What is the Future Filmmakers Workshop?

 About the Program

-The Future Filmmakers Workshop is a FREE intensive twelve week high school program where all aspects of filmmaking are taught to develop a student's personal vision and voice to those that feel underrepresented in the film industry.
+The Future Filmmakers Workshop is a FREE, intensive 14 week high school program where all aspects of filmmaking are taught to develop a student's personal vision and voice to those that feel underrepresented in the film industry.

 An emphasis is placed on personal storytelling and learning how to articulate oneself creatively through an understanding of the technical elements of making a movie.
 Students are provided with a DSLR, edit with Adobe Premiere, and will learn how to produce, direct, edit, several short individual and collaborative films between February and May.

 The workshop provides exposure to the profession through:

 - Screenings and discussions of important professional works

 - Discussions with professional filmmakers and Tisch faculty